samjaninf/OFN-User-Guide---Master/basic-features/products-1/pricing-irregular-items-kg.md

 For example joints of meat, slices of cheese, large vegetables.

-There are a number of different tools available on the OFN platform to help manage and organise these sales.
+There are a number of different tools available on the Harvest To Order platform to help manage and organise these sales.

 ## Option One: Set an average weight / price and reimburse